 With respect to the fundamental policy relating to commodities set forth in (6) above, the 1940 Act does not prohibit a fund from owning commodities, whether physical commodities and contracts related to physical commodities (such as oil or grains and related futures contracts), or financial commodities and contracts related to financial commodities (such as currencies and, possibly, currency futures).
 If a fund were to invest in a physical commodity or a physical commodity-related instrument, the Fund would be subject to the additional risks of the particular physical commodity and its related market.
 The value of commodities and commodity-related instruments may be extremely volatile and may be affected either directly or indirectly by a variety of factors.
 There also may be storage charges and risks of loss associated with physical commodities.
-The policy in (6) above will be interpreted to permit investments in ETFs that invest in physical and/or financial commodities.
+The policy in (6) above will be interpreted to permit investments in exchange traded funds that invest in physical and/or financial commodities.

 With respect to the fundamental policy relating to concentration set forth in (7) above, the 1940 Act does not define what constitutes "concentration" in an industry.
 The SEC staff has taken the position that investment of 25% or more of a fund's total assets in one or more issuers conducting their principal activities in the same industry or group of industries constitutes concentration.
 It is possible that interpretations of concentration could change in the future.
 A fund that invests a significant percentage of its total assets in a single industry may be particularly susceptible to adverse events affecting that industry and may be more risky than a fund that does not concentrate in an industry.
 The policy in (7) above will be interpreted to refer to concentration as that term may be interpreted from time to time.
-The policy also will be interpreted to permit investment without limit in securities of the U.S. Government and its agencies or instrumentalities and repurchase agreements collateralized by any such obligations.
+In determining and assigning industry classifications for its CLO investments, the Fund will look through the CLO vehicles in which it invests to the industries of the loan borrowers in the CLO vehicles' portfolios.
+The policy also will be interpreted to permit investment without limit in securities of the U.S. Government and its agencies or instrumentalities, tax-exempt securities of governments or their political sub-divisions, and repurchase agreements collateralized by any such obligations.
 Accordingly, issuers of the foregoing securities will not be considered to be members of any industry.
 The policy also will be interpreted to give broad authority to the Fund as to how to classify issuers within or among industries.
 When identifying industries for purposes of its concentration policy, the Fund may rely upon available industry classifications.
 As of the date of this SAI, the Fund relies primarily on the Bloomberg L.P. ("Bloomberg") classifications, and, with respect to securities for which no industry classification under Bloomberg is available or for which the Bloomberg classification is determined not to be appropriate, the Fund may use industry classifications published by another source, which, as of the date of this SAI, is MSCI Global Industry Classification Standard.
-As of the date of this SAI, the Fund's adviser may assign an industry classification for an ETF in which the Fund invests based on the constituents of the index on which the ETF is based.
+As of the date of this SAI, the Fund's adviser may assign an industry classification for an exchange-traded fund in which the Fund invests based on the constituents of the index on which the exchangetraded fund is based.
 The Fund may change any source used for determining industry classifications without shareholder approval.